libhal/SJSU-Dev2/documentation/guides/bit.md

 embed the value into the instructions of the code.
 No ram, no stack, and nearly no ROM usage.

-It is a best practice to use this for peripheral settings that are knowable at compile time.
+It is a best practice to use this for peripheral settings that can be known at compile time.

 ## Finding examples